-Be sure to use lentils that hold their shape well when cooked.
-Green lentils, French Green Lentils, or Puy Lentils are excellent choices, and are Black Lentils.
-Here’s a link to some products – as a note this blog is an Amazon affliate and makes a few pennies from your clicks and purchases at no extra cost to you.
+For this recipe, be sure to use lentils that hold their shape well when cooked.
+Green lentils, French Green Lentils, or Puy Lentils are excellent choices, as are Black Lentils.
+Here’s a link to some of these products – as a note this blog is an Amazon affliate and makes a few pennies from your clicks and purchases at no extra cost to you.
 This provides support to maintaining this blog for you!

 A small steamer basket is incredibly useful for so many recipes.
 I just store mine inside one of my pots.
 There are collapsable ones, but I confess I still use the folding kind shown below.
 I’m a fan of OXO products for easy grips, and use this one with the handle.